kawaiipantsu/tpotce-fullscreen-attackmap/README.md

 nano .env
 ```

-Also edit the file `static/js/websocket.js` and change the hostname/ip to the ip of this host.
+Also edit the file `static/js/websocket-fqdn.js` and change the hostname/fqdn to what ever you created the certificate for this host.

 ```bash
 sudo su -